In this post I’m sharing an easy natural Thanksgiving centerpiece idea that is budget friendly and is so simple to create.

 After cleaning my cutting board I crumpled up some newspaper and placed it in the center.
 This was to give the natural Thanksgiving centerpiece idea that I was forming some height.
 Along with the paper I then added a layer of spring mix lettuce as a cover.
 Obviously I didn’t want any of the paper to show, so mission accomplished!

 And then…I simply started piling on the veggies carefully!
 Starting from the center and working my way out on all sides.
 I look at centerpiece arranging the same way that I would look at any art object.
 What’s important is composition, color and flow.
 Always take a few steps back and indeed you’ll be changing things up!

 Indian corn is one of my favorite fall grocery store items and I used it to create this recent tablescape – Simple Thanksgiving Bounty Table Setting.
 This table is at my beach house where we often host Thanksgiving.
 I had some dried beach grasses tucked away and added them to the “scape” for height.

 A gold charger is topped with a mix of all vintage plates.
 Along with the plates, everything is from flea markets, thrift stores or yard sales on this table.
 I hope that encourages you to know that YOU CAN DO THIS!
 Vintage white linen rumpled napkins are tied with twine leftover from a package.
 Besides what’s mentioned there isn’t much else to do with a tablescape like this.
 Simple, simple and simple!

 A sprinkle of cranberries and grapes and the natural Thanksgiving centerpiece idea is done!
 Add a few candles to light up the night.
 Definitely a fun tablescape and additionally it can be eaten afterwards!
 Clearly there are no rules and this is just to give you an idea to try!
-Let me know what you think and visit my friends below for more ideas!
+Let me know what you think, sign up for the newsletter and visit my friends below for more ideas!